brandaohugo/infovis-group36/README.md

 - Focus on functional aspects, make sure most of functional work is finished
 - Leave visual appeal for week after

+## 11-3-2021 Weekly Check-in #5 ##

+First instinct about user story is usually correct: rely on intuition

+3 min video for 1.
+April: contain/highlight every function of the airline Introduce components on screen
+Pose a question: anwser it by clicking on tabs
+Come to conclusion about components: explain why your components make sense

+Slides:
+Screenshots of every component with explanation and arrows

+Report:
+Scientific report, explain why choose visualizations, why color, why layout, why chart type

+For next week:
+prepare main component for feedback, along with the video outline (structure, , references to theory as explaining design choices, introduce all components in order)

+Make tool public to improve understanding, deploy on free hosting

 # InfoVis Assignment #